skienzmatishun/rippreport/content/p/fairhope-infrastructure/index.md

 summary: Fairhope officials traded city infrastructure for private developer payoffs while toxic waste overflowed into local waterways.
 Sworn commissioner affidavits and federal court filings expose undercover wiretaps, land-flipping judges, and insider stock deals.
-Look past the official excuses to see how dirty backroom deals left our city with rotting pipes and ruined roads.
+We look past the official excuses to see how dirty backroom deals left our city with rotting pipes and ruined roads.
 categories:
 - citycouncil